DOI-ONRR/doi-extractives-data/_explore/economic-impact/exports.md

   <h3> <a href="{{ site.baseurl }}/explore/">Explore Data</a> / Exports</h3>

-  <p>In 2013, the U.S. exported $137,558 million in petroleum end-use goods, 8.6% of all US exports totaling $1,592,784 million.
+  <p>In 2013, the U.S. exported $137,558 million in petroleum end-use goods, 8.6% of all exports totaling $1,592,784 million.
 The U.S. is now a net exporter of petroleum products and coal, although still a net importer of natural gas and crude oil.
 Natural resource commodity exports, meaning commodities that underwent minimal processing, made up approximately $22,000 million in goods produced and sold abroad.</p>

   <h3>2013 exports by commodity</h3>